Unlock Productivity With Mind Maps

 • Use of Emphasis: Bold, italics, color help highlight key topics.

-• Hand-Drawn: Mind maps are often drawn by hand to engage more of the brain.
+• Hand-Drawn: Mind maps are often hand-drawn to engage more of the brain.

 10 Ways Mind Maps Can Be Used at Work

-Here are 10 ways mind mapping can improve productivity and organization at work:
+Here are ten ways mind mapping can improve productivity and organization at work:

 • Brainstorming new ideas and solutions